 What About Long Distance Fees?

-All plans include calls within the United States, Canada and Mexico.
+All plans include calls within the United States, Canada, Mexico, and China.
 International calls are billed separately from prepaid plans using pay-as-you-go credit.

 Rates to other countries vary.
 However, they offer a simple calculator to see how many minutes or texts a pay-as-you-go card is worth based on your calling destination.